 - 1. Identify the mounting brackets on the nerf bars and the front bumper.
-Inset the rivets with the long ends facing away from the bracket.
-Place the spring with the open ends facing the bracket and rivets.
+Insert the rivets with the long end facing away from the bracket.
+Place the spring with the open end facing the bracket and rivets.
 Use .250 spring for the front bumper brackets, .300 for the nerf bar brackets. - 2.
 Drill a hole for the 1/4 turn fastener in your bodywork.
-Insert the fastener and use the plastic washer to secure the fastener to the bodywork. - 3.
-Use an 3/16 Allen wrench to lock the fastener on to the spring. - 4.
+Insert the button and use the plastic washer to secure the fastener to the bodywork.
+To do so, place the washer on the backside of the bodywork, securing the button from falling out of the body. - 3.
+Use an 3/16 Allen wrench to lock the fastener to the spring. - 4.
 When changing bodywork, just unlock the fastener from the spring and remove the sides or nose.